roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 from django.contrib.auth.decorators import login_required
 ```

-Now we simply "decorate" any view function that requires a user to be logged in like this:
+Now we can simply "decorate" any view function that requires a user to be logged in like this:

 ```python
 @login_required